Koninklijk-Conservatorium/flowchart/README.md

 # Flowchart

+> [!IMPORTANT]
+This is an alpha.
+Soon, some macra names are going to change to reflect official box names more closely.
+Stay tuned!

 Flowchart is a set of m4 macra made for Graphviz `.dot` files facilitating working, well, with flowcharts.
 It allows to:
 * use pre-defined custom flowchart shapes ([ISO 5807](https://cdn.standards.iteh.ai/samples/11955/1b7dd254a2a54fd7a89d616dc0570e18/ISO-5807-1985.pdf)),
 * define nodes inline,